edsu/wikicites/README.md

 ### Citation Data

-In these two examples a callback is being passed each citation as it occurs, and it is written to the console.
-Each citation JavaScript object that will look something like:
+In these two examples a callback is receiving a citation as it occurs in an edit on Wikipedia.
+The citation is a JavaScript object that will look something like:

 ```javascript
 {